 African Mango Side Effects

-While I feel in the majority of healthy people, African Mango food and supplements are likely safe, here are some things to consider if you are not “healthy.”
-This list is not complete
+In healthy people, African Mango food and supplements are probably safe.
+Here are some things to consider if you are not “healthy.”
+This list is not complete:

 - Don't take if you are allergic to mangos

 - Common side effects reported include GI problems, headache, dry mouth, and sleep problems

 - Stop taking African mango supplements at least 2 weeks before having surgery.

 - If you take ANY medications, speak to your doctor /pharmacist first